tammukul/UNION-OpenSource-MOBA/README.md

 6. Troubleshooting:
 ----
-For a complete list of available APIs, check out the [online documentation](http://api.playfab.com/Documentation/).
+For a complete list of available PlayFab APIs, check out the [online documentation](http://api.playfab.com/Documentation/).

 #### Contact Us
 We love to hear from our developer community!